 According to the NFPA, lightning strikes cause $451 million dollars in property damage each year.

-4. Surge Protection Devices: Surge protection devices or SPD’s are installed on all incoming wires (i.e., data/telecom, electrical).
+Surge protection devices or SPD’s are installed on all incoming wires (i.e., data/telecom, electrical).
 This protects a building and all the expensive computers, TV’s, etc. from an indirect strike.
-An indirect strike is when the lightning strikes one of the above mentioned wires and the lightning surge enters the structure through one of those wires.
+An indirect strike is when the lightning strikes one of the above-mentioned wires and the lightning surge enters the structure through one of those wires.

-While lightning rods help protect a structure and all occupants from a direct strike, a complete lightning protection system, including utility bonding, proper grounding, and surge protection help prevent harmful electrical surges and possible fires caused by lightning entering a structure via wire and pipes.
-A complete commercial lightning protection system and home lightning protection system includes; lightning rods, conductor cables, ground electrodes, utility bonding clamps (for water pipes, sprinkler, & gas and/or oil pipes) and surge protection.
+While lightning rods help protect a structure and all occupants from a direct strike, a complete lightning protection system, including utility bonding, proper grounding, and surge protection help prevent harmful electrical surges and possible fires.

-Northeast Lightning Protection, LLC is a family business that has been installing commercial lightning protection systems and home lightning protection systems to structures in Connecticut (CT), Massachusetts (MA), New York (NY), Rhode Island (RI), New Hampshire (NH) and Vermont (VT), since 1976.
+Northeast Lightning Protection has been installing lightning protection equipment, including lightning rods in Connecticut (CT), Massachusetts (MA), New York (NY), Rhode Island (RI), New Hampshire (NH) and Vermont (VT), since 1976.

-Northeast Lightning Protection, a Connecticut (CT) based lightning protection company, provides the most advanced commercial lightning protection systems and home lightning protection systems according to the codes of Underwriters Laboratories, Inc. 96A, Lightning Protection Institute 175, and National Fire Protection Association 780.
+Northeast Lightning Protection, a Connecticut (CT) based company, provides the most advanced commercial and home lightning protection systems according to the codes of Underwriters Laboratories, Inc. 96A, Lightning Protection Institute 175, and National Fire Protection Association 780.

 Northeast Lightning Protection LLC